tora-000/fake-news-project/README.md

 # Fake News Detactor

 This project is an application for detecting the credibility of news, including a frontend (React) and a backend (Flask).
 Users can input text, and the system will analyze the text and return a credibility score and an entity relationship graph.
+In addition,credibility-checker_frontend is old frontend and dynamic_frontend is new frontend,new frontend was used to demostrate,you can use both of them.

 ## How to Deploy